scipy-conference/scipy_proceedings/papers/eric_ma/manuscript.rst

 want to "clean names", the end user can call on the ``.clean_names()`` function.
 If the end user wants to "remove all empty rows and columns", they can call on ``.remove_empty()``.
-As far as possible, function names are expressed using simple English verbs that are understandable cross-culturally, to ensure that this API is inclusive and accessible to the widest subset of users possible.
+As far as possible, function names are expressed using simple English verbs that are understandable cross-culturally and well-documented, to ensure that this API is inclusive and accessible to the widest subset of users possible.

 Where domain-specific verbs are used, we strive to match the mental models and vocabulary of domain experts.
 One example comes from the